minetest/minetest_game/README.md

 Additionally, when the Minetest engine is tagged to be a certain version (e.g.
 0.4.10), Minetest Game is tagged with the version too.

-When stable releases are made, Minetest Game is packaged and made available at
+When stable releases are made, Minetest Game and the Minetest engine is packaged and made available at
 	https://minetest.net/downloads/
-and in case the repository has grown too much, it may be reset.
-In that sense, this is not a "real" git repository (Package maintainers please note).

 ## Licensing